digital-asset/daml-finance/docs/source/overview/building-applications.rst

    implementation layers of Daml Finance and the Customer Application.
 This is required to set up contracts like factories, where a dependency on the implementation package is needed.
-It does not affect the overall upgradability of the Customer Application as these operations are usually executed once at initial setup, but not during normal operation of the application.
+It does not affect the overall upgradability of the Customer Application as these operations are usually executed either at initial setup or on a one-off basis, but not during normal operation of the application.

 Following the above patterns ensures minimal impact of changes to any implementation part of the overall application: